 I had always dreamed of having kids, (lots of them) and always imagined that I would be a stay at home / work from home mom.
-However, As much as my husband would do anything to allow me the privilege of being a stay at home mom, it has proved to be impossible for us to fulfil this dream.
+However, it has proved to be impossible.
 In today’s generation, (some of us) are fighting a continuous financial struggle that is ultimately effecting our children’s lives.

 Even though I had the privilege of having my Mom look after Jamie for 2 years and Riley for six months, and currently with them going to crèche, they are lucky enough to have Granny pick them up at 2pm every day, It still saddens me to think that I have missed out on the greater part of my kids’ lives.